2026 NASCAR Daytona 500 Betting

 TV: FOX

-With the Daytona 500 the most important and prestigious race on the NASCAR schedule we typically see drivers go all out to get the win.
-And since the race is also known as the “Super Bowl of Stock Car Racing” I guess it’s only fitting that it comes a week after the NFL’s Super Bowl.
-With 13 career NASCAR Cup Series wins and finishing second in the season-long standings the last two years, Byron is poised for a breakthrough.
-He can also become just the fifth driver to go back-to-back at the Daytona 500.
+With the Daytona 500 the most important and prestigious race on the NASCAR schedule, we typically see drivers go all out to get the win.
+And since the race is also known as the “Super Bowl of Stock Car Racing” it’s only fitting that it comes a week after the NFL’s Super Bowl.
+Byron became just the fifth driver to go back-to-back at the Daytona 500 with his wins in 2024 and 2025.
+He will look to make history, as no driver has ever won the Daytona 500 in three straight years.

-With three Daytona 500 wins in the last nine years, Denny Hamlin has a chance to become just the third driver to win the race four times.
-Unfortunately Hamlin has been plagued by slow starts in previous seasons and hasn’t finished better than 17th in his last three starts.
-Once again odds suggest a tight race with more than half the drivers on the board boasting shorter than 30/1 odds.
+With three Daytona 500 wins in the last ten years, Denny Hamlin has a chance to become just the third driver to win the race four times.
+Unfortunately, Hamlin has been plagued by tough starts in recent Daytona races and hasn’t finished better than 17th in his last four Daytona 500 races.

 NASCAR Daytona 500 Betting Odds